 It is extremely important to recognize that different laws apply to different situations.
 The specific legal protections available to you depend a lot on many variables–are you a state or federal employee?
 Do you work in a highly regulated industry?
 Are there only a few employees in your workplace?

 Florida Attorney For Whistleblowers Filing Qui Tam Lawsuits

 Qui tam lawsuits occur if your employer submits a false claim to the United States government.
 You may be entitled to a percentage of the money damages if you report your employer to the federal government.
 You are also protected from retaliation from your employer.

 Sarbanes-Oxley Act Covering SEC Violations

 Under the Sarbanes-Oxley Act of 2002, Congress mandates that companies selling stock and securities to the public are required to fully and accurately report their financial status.
 Individuals who become aware of fraudulent reporting practices or transactions that violate the Securities and Exchange Commission (SEC) regulations are eligible to file a qui tam lawsuit on behalf of the government.
 The party or parties initiating the lawsuit are eligible to receive up to 35% of the financial recovery if the company is found guilty of fraud.

 We never charge for a consultation, and we invite you to call us if your employer has asked you to do something illegal.
-To learn more about your options, call whistleblower lawyer William M. Julien at 561-560-7388 (866-569-7398 toll-free) or send us an email.
+To learn more about your options, call whistleblower lawyer William M. Julien at 561-560-5597 or send us an email using the form below.